 The goal of Reality Check is to provide a fun and informative foundation for discussion and understanding of the complex phenomenon of privilege in America.

-The goal of this game is not to patronize the lived-experience of marginalized people, but instead to expose privileged individuals to how privilege functions in American society.
+The goal of this game is not to patronize the lived-experience of marginalized people.

-This game is for the education of people in positions of privilege—to help them gain a better understanding of how the realities of circumstance functions in America.
+This game is for the education of people in positions of privilege—to provide a better understanding of how systemic oppression functions in America.
 It’s for casual gamers who like engaging stories.
 It’s for folks who want to spark important conversations with their loved ones and friends.

-Reality Check has adult themes and content that may be considered challenging.
+Reality Check has adult themes and content that may be considered triggering.

 The story of privilege in America is incredibly serious.
 Its effects result in the vile persecution of many groups for the crime of being born into unavoidable circumstances.

 One of the questions we get about Reality Check: The Game of Privilege is how we could approach these serious truths from a position of satire and humor.
 After all, there’s nothing funny about racism or misgendering people.
 While the inclusion of such realities in the game is not meant to be humorous at all, the juxtaposition of more comedic content and mechanics is challenging for some, uncomfortable for others.